sehamsaad98/Newsletter-Subscription/README.md

 # Newsletter Subscription Project

-A Laravel project to handle newsletter subscriptions via both an API and a front-end form.
+A Laravel project to handle newsletter subscriptions through  both an API and a front-end form.

 ## Table of Contents